municipal-budget-execution/data-paper/README.md

 #### Runtime Requirements

-Approximate time needed to reproduce the analyses on a standard 2023 machine: TBD minutes
+Approximate time needed to reproduce the analyses on a standard 2023 machine: 8 minutes

 ### List of tables and programs